cpswarm/sensing_actuation/area_provider/README.md

   The starting position x-coordinate, used as origin for local positioning.
 * `y` (real, default: `0.0`)
   The starting position y-coordinate, used as origin for local positioning.
+* `roi_dir` (string, default: )
+  The directory relative to this package where to look for the ROI files.
 * `~loop_rate` (real, default: `1.0`)
   The frequency in Hz at which to run the control loops.
 * `~queue_size` (integer, default: `1`)